 This post contains one or more affiliate links, which help to sustain Little Green Seedling.
 I only ever recommend things I truly believe in!

-It’s no secret that Western agriculture – especially animal agriculture – is enormously problematic.
-It’s environmentally devastating, contributes to the spread of disease and antibiotic-resistant bacteria, and is hellish for the animals and workers involved.
+It’s no secret that Western industrial agriculture – especially animal agriculture – is enormously problematic.
+It’s environmentally devastating, contributes to the spread of disease and antibiotic-resistant bacteria, and hellish for the animals and workers involved.
 And that’s just the tip of the iceberg.

 I’ve previously mentioned Dr. Will Tuttle’s The World Peace Diet, a book which really inspired me.
 In one passage, he describes visiting Korea and discovering that Texan cattlemen were going there to teach investors how to turn traditional rice paddies into cattle feedlots.
 Rice paddies feed thousands – far fewer people are fed by raising cattle on the same land, and only the rich can afford the meat produced.